 A better homeschool lesson planner

-And then train them to use it!
-This will take some time and effort and your success will vary depending on the age of the child, but a little time on the front end teaching a child to refer to their homeschool lesson list will pay big dividends for years to come.
+… and then train them to use it!
+This will take some time and effort.
+Your success will vary depending on the age of the child, but a little time on the front end teaching a child to refer to their homeschool lesson list will pay big dividends for years to come.

 The most important fact of this method is to keep your expectations in check.
 My favorite resource on what level of independence is appropriate for each age group is this talk by Susan Wise Bauer.